Finding and selecting a contractor is an important choice in your home improvement project.

 If you're using a contractor who isn't in the SMUD Contractor Network, we recommend you do the following:

-- Hire only CA state-licensed contractors with a valid license, such as the following:
+- Hire only CA state-licensed contractors with a valid license, such as:

 - Attic and/or Wall Insulation: C - 2